osmlab/name-suggestion-index/README.md

 ### Browse the index

-You can browse the index at <https://nsi.guide/> to see which features are missing Wikidata links, or have incomplete Wikipedia pages.
+You can browse the index at <https://nsi.guide/>.

 ### How it's used